ka2in/fossdocs/docs/source/joomla-to-vps.rst

 	- Use lowercase
 	- Use only alphabetical characters
-	- Do not use numerical characters
+	- Do not use numeric characters
 	- Avoid using prefixes
 	- Give your database a self-explanatory name